okta/okta-sdk-dotnet/README.md

 var groups = await user.Groups.ToList();
 ```

+## Using raw HTTP methods

+The SDK client object can be used to make calls to any Okta API (not just the endpoints officially supported by the SDK) via the `GetAsync`, `PostAsync`, `PutAsync` and `DeleteAsync` methods.
+You take a look at [GitHub](https://github.com/okta/okta-sdk-dotnet/blob/master/src/Okta.Sdk/OktaClient.cs) to see the different overloadings.

 ##  7. <a name='Gettinghelp'></a>Getting help

 This library is maintained and supported by Okta.
 If you run into trouble using the SDK, post an [issue](https://github.com/okta/okta-sdk-dotnet/issues) or send us an email at [developers@okta.com](mailto:developers@okta.com).